 Keto for beginners

-Keto might have nabbed itself a big slice of sizzle factor in the last couple of years, but if you don’t know much – or anything – about what it actually is, where it comes from, or what’s involved, don’t panic.
+Keto might have nabbed itself a big slice of sizzle factor in the last decade or so, but if you don’t know much—or anything—about what it actually is, where it comes from, or what’s involved, don’t panic.
 Below, you’ll find the key facts and figures, including what the latest research says about whether it’s effective and how doable it is.

 These days ‘keto’ and ‘weight loss’ might go hand in hand in the headlines, but the keto diet wasn’t originally designed with that in mind.
 It was actually invented in the 1920s to mimic what happens in the body during periods of fasting, after it was discovered that fasting could improve symptoms for people living with epilepsy.
 So in other words, it wasn’t a weight loss diet, it was a treatment for epilepsy.